A CREATIVE PROJECT TO REDUCE COVID-19 TRANSMISSION IN THE COMMUNITY

 One billion people make up the global population of urban poor living in informal settlements and slums (UN Stats).
 Informal settlements are densely populated and lack infrastructure for clean water, sanitation and waste management.
 As a result, it can be difficult to implement mitigation measures to prevent the spread of COVID-19, such as hand washing, social distancing and physical isolation.
 And these measures may not be the highest priority.

-The overall aim of the ACT Nairobi project was to develop resources to support Mukuru, an informal settlement in Nairobi, Kenya, in the production of public health messages for reducing COVID-19 transmission.
+The overall aim of the ACT Nairobi project, led by Dr Cressida Bowyer, was to develop resources to support Mukuru, an informal settlement in Nairobi, Kenya, in the production of public health messages for reducing COVID-19 transmission.
 Mukuru is a densely populated community of over 500,000 inhabitants making public health measures such as social distancing challenging.
 Hygiene practices are therefore much more necessary during the pandemic.

 The project took place over 4 months from June-September 2020.